VoidGod00/Web-Crawler/README.md

 ⚙️ How to Run
 ================================

-**Setup**: Install Java and Maven on your machine.
+**Setup**: Install Java IDE of your choice and Maven on your machine.
 Download the project from GitHub and extract it to a directory of your choice.

 **Environment**: Make sure you have a Java Development Kit (JDK) installed on your machine.
 You can check your JDK version by running `java -version` in the command line.

-**Build**: Run the command `mvn package` in the project directory to build the project.
+**Build and Run**: Run the program from 'Webcrawler.java' in the project directory to build and run the project.

-**Deploy**: Run the command `java -jar target/web-crawler.jar` to start the crawler.

 🧪 Testing Instructions
 ================================

 To test the crawler, follow these steps:

-1. Start the crawler by running the command `java -jar target/web-crawler.jar`.
+1. Start the crawler by running 'Webcrawler.java' file and give any website URLs to test the program.
-2. Open a web browser and navigate to the URL `http://localhost:8080/crawl`.
-This will start the crawling process.
-3. Monitor the crawling process by checking the console output.
+2. Monitor the crawling process by checking the console output.
 You should see URLs being crawled and links being extracted.
-4. Once the crawling process is complete, you can stop the crawler by pressing `Ctrl+C` in the command line.
+3. Once the crawling process is complete, you can stop the crawler by pressing `Ctrl+C` in the command line.

 📸 Screenshots
 ================================